 Council may invite you to a consultative meeting to discuss your concerns directly with the applicant.
 If you reach a compromise with the applicant and you no longer have any concerns about the application, you can withdraw your objection in writing to Council.
-(Please note: if you withdraw your objection, you will not be informed of the decision and you will lose your right to apply to VCAT for a review if you are unhappy with Council’s decision).
+Please note that if you withdraw your objection, you will not be informed of the decision and you will lose your right to apply to VCAT for a review if you are unhappy with Council’s decision.

 Petitions and Multiple Signatories